m-khalil2000/balance-service/API_Guide.md

 Each `transactionId` must be unique.
 Repeating the same `transactionId` will result in a conflict error.

 `transactionId` must be a valid UUID string (RFC 4122 format).
-This enforces idempotency and prevents duplicate transaction processing.
+This prevents duplicate transaction processing.

 ---